googleforgames/open-saves/docs/development.md

-You need to set up [Cloud Firestore in Datastore mode](https://cloud.google.com/datastore/docs) (Datastore) and [Cloud Storage](https://cloud.google.com/storage) to run the current version of Triton.
+You need to set up [Cloud Firestore in Datastore mode](https://cloud.google.com/datastore/docs) (Datastore) and [Cloud Storage](https://cloud.google.com/storage) to run the current version of Open Saves.

 ### Cloud Firestore in Datastore mode

-Cloud Firestore in Datastore mode (Datastore) is primarily used to manage metadata of Triton.
+Cloud Firestore in Datastore mode (Datastore) is primarily used to manage metadata of Open Saves.
 Smaller blob data (usually up to a few kilobytes) could also be stored in Datastore.

 Please follow the [quick start guide](https://cloud.google.com/datastore/docs/quickstart)